The pain of a successful Hacker News launch

 With the new system, we can collect terabytes of customer data and generate analytical reports in minutes, not hours.
 And we can collect and store everything from day one till the dawn of global eco-catastrophe.

 User interface design is not much different from the server side.
 You really need to start from scratch multiple times to find the most straightforward and elegant solution to the problem at hand.
-And because we're solving a unique problem it's impossible to take inspiration from the existing analytics products like MixPanel or Amplitude.
+And because we're emphasizing on insights and doing things differently it's impossible to take inspiration from the existing analytics products like MixPanel or Amplitude.

 So we started looking elsewhere.
 Products that handled big information masses and were genuinely embraced by the market.
 Products like Slack and Front.
 And many, many designs on Dribbble.
 In the end, our designers came up with a brilliant idea for the information architecture and how all the bits and pieces go perfectly in their right places.